Chapter 19.122 RCW

 If charged with a violation of RCW 19.122.090, an equipment operator is deemed to have established an affirmative defense to such charges if:

-(1) The equipment operator was provided a valid excavation confirmation code;
+(1) The equipment operator was provided an excavation confirmation code;

 (2) The excavation was performed in an emergency situation;